-A screening-level risk assessment of hexyl isovalerate was performed following the RIFM Environmental Framework (Salvito et al., 2002), which provides 3 tiered levels of screening for aquatic risk.
-In Tier 1, only the material's regional VoU, its log $K{OW}$ , and its molecular weight are needed to estimate a conservative risk quotient (RQ), expressed as the ratio Predicted Environmental Concentration/Predicted No Effect Concentration (PEC/PNEC).
+A screening-level risk assessment of hexyl 2-methylbutyrate was performed following the RIFM Environmental Framework (Salvito et al., 2002), which provides 3 tiered levels of screening for aquatic risk.
+In Tier 1, only the material's regional VoU, its log KOW, and its molecular weight are needed to estimate a conservative risk quotient (RQ), expressed as the ratio Predicted Environmental Concentration/ Predicted No Effect Concentration (PEC/PNEC).
 A general QSAR with a high uncertainty factor applied is used to predict fish toxicity, as discussed in Salvito et al. (2002).
 In Tier 2, the RQ is refined by applying a lower uncertainty factor to the PNEC using the ECOSAR model (US EPA, 2012b), which provides chemical class-specific ecotoxicity estimates.
 Finally, if necessary, Tier 3 is conducted using measured biodegradation and ecotoxicity data to refine the RQ, thus allowing for lower PNEC uncertainty factors.
 The data for calculating the PEC and PNEC for this safety assessment are provided in the table below.
 For the PEC, the range from the most recent IFRA Volume of Use Survey is reviewed.
 The PEC is then calculated using the actual regional tonnage, not the extremes of the range.
-Following the RIFM Environmental Framework, hexyl isovalerate was identified as a fragrance material with no potential to present a possible risk to the aquatic environment (i.e., its screening-level PEC/PNEC < 1).
+Following the RIFM Environmental Framework, hexyl 2-methylbutyrate was identified as a fragrance material with the potential to present a possible risk to the aquatic environment (i.e., its screening-level PEC/PNEC > 1).

-A screening-level hazard assessment using EPI Suite v4.11 (US EPA, 2012a) did not identify hexyl isovalerate as possibly persistent or bioaccumulative based on its structure and physical-chemical properties.
+A screening-level hazard assessment using EPI Suite v4.11 (US EPA, 2012a) did not identify hexyl 2-methylbutyrate as possibly persistent or bioaccumulative based on its structure and physical-chemical properties.
 This screening-level hazard assessment considers the potential for a material to be persistent and bioaccumulative and toxic, or very persistent and very bioaccumulative as defined in the Criteria Document (Api et al., 2015).
 As noted in the Criteria Document, the screening criteria applied are the same as those used in the EU for REACH (ECHA, 2012a).
 For persistence, if the EPI Suite model BIOWIN 3 predicts a value < 2.2 and either BIOWIN 2 or BIOWIN 6 predicts a value < 0.5, then the material is considered potentially persistent.
-A material would be considered potentially bioaccumulative if the EPI Suite model BCFBAF predicts a fish BCF ≥ 2000 L/kg.
+A material would be considered potentially bioaccumulative if the EPI Suite model BCFBAF predicts a fish BCF $\geq$ 2000 L/kg.
 Ecotoxicity is determined in the above screening-level risk assessment.
 If, based on these model outputs (Step 1), additional assessment is required, a WoE-based review is then performed (Step 2).
 This review considers available data on the material's physical-chemical properties, environmental fate (e.g., OECD Guideline biodegradation studies or die-away studies), fish bioaccumulation, and higher-tier model outputs (e.g., US EPA's BIOWIN and BCFBAF found in EPI Suite v4.11).
+Data on persistence and bioaccumulation are reported below and summarized in the Environmental Safety Assessment section prior to Section 1.

+11.2.2.
+Risk assessment

-11.2.1.1.
-Risk assessment.
-Based on the current Volume of Use (2015), hexyl isovalerate does not present a risk to the aquatic compartment in the screening-level assessment.
+Based on the current volume of use (2015), hexyl 2-methylbutyrate presents a risk to the aquatic compartment in the screening-level assessment.